ibm-cloud-security/appid-serversdk-nodejs/README.md

 ```

 #### Protecting web applications using WebAppStrategy
-WebAppStrategy is based on authorization_code OAuth2 flow and should be used for web applications that use browsers.
+WebAppStrategy is based on the OAuth2 authorization_code grant flow and should be used for web applications that use browsers.
 The strategy provides tools to easily implement authentication and authorization flows.
 When WebAppStrategy provides mechanisms to detect unauthenticated attempts to access protected resources.
 The WebAppStrategy will automatically redirect user's browser to the authentication page.
 After successful authentication user will be taken back to the web application's callback URL (redirectUri), which will once again use WebAppStrategy to obtain access and identity tokens from AppID service.
 After obtaining these tokens the WebAppStrategy will store them in HTTP session under WebAppStrategy.AUTH_CONTEXT key.
 In a scalable cloud environment it is recommended to persist HTTP sessions in a scalable storage like Redis to ensure they're available accross server app instances.

 ```JavaScript
 const express = require('express');